 This means that a portion of your salary can be automatically deposited into your savings account from your employer each month.
 This helps lock you into your savings plan and accelerates you towards your savings goal.
 Setting up an automatic deposit into your savings account is also a great tool if you’re a busy, forgetful person!

-For more savings account features that will help your pile of money grow click here.
+Read up more on savings account features, to help your pile of money grow.

 A dollar saved is a dollar and six cents earned after just one year.
 Stop and ask yourself “do I actually need that?”
 Just because those shoes are on sale do you need to add another pair to your collection of 20?

 As much as you may love dipping into your savings account, this is a deadly sin, keep your hands off it!
 It’s there to grow not shrink.
 Of course if there’s an emergency and you need to fork out thousands for a new tooth for example then make a withdrawal.